apnadkarni/blt/man/datatable.rst

   **-new**
     Always create a new column *destColumn* even if one already exists in *tableName*.
-The new column will have a duplicate column label.
+The new column may have a duplicate label.

   **-notags**
     Don't copy column tags.